hank-ai/darknet/README_ONNX.md

     .\vcpkg.exe install protobuf:x64-windows

-> [!CAUTION]
+> [!WARNING]
 > Need confirmation that the Windows command is correct.

-Once this additional dependency has been installed, you must rebuild Darknet/YOLO.
+Once this additional dependency has been installed, please continue with the usual Darknet/YOLO build steps as described in the [README.md](README.md#Building).

-As of July 2025, this ONNX export tool has only been tested with the following *stock* configuration files:
+As of July 2025, the Darknet/YOLO ONNX export tool has only been tested with the following *stock* configuration files:

 - YOLOv4-tiny.cfg
 - YOLOv4-tiny-3l.cfg